 Bonus Tip - Roof Replacement:

-If you’re thinking about installing a more storm resistant roof, consider this: All of Brava Roof Tile’s products are Class 4 impact rated, the highest in the roofing industry (UL 2218).
-Our synthetic slate, cedar shake, and Spanish barrel tile can withstand 2” hail falling at speeds of over up to 150mph (depending on the type of roof selected).
+If you're thinking about installing a more storm resistant roof, consider this: All of Brava Roof Tile’s products are Class 4 impact rated, the highest in the roofing industry (UL 2218).
+Our synthetic slate, cedar shake, and Spanish barrel tile can withstand 2” hail falling at speeds of over up to 188mph with ring shank nails (depending on the type of roof selected).
 In areas subject to extreme weather conditions, Brava Roof Tile is the way to go.